JadeBott/Cadburys-Bypass/README.md

 Q: I keep getting an error, what do I do?
 A: We would recommend you to refresh the extension, which can be done on the `chrome://extensions/` page, if the issue persists, open a ticket in the [Discord](https://discord.gg/jadebot)

+Q: I ordered 15 chocolates but only 5 came, why is this?
+A: Cadbury's will only send you 5 per order, but once that 5 you have ordered has arrived, use the tool to get another 5

 ## Usage